QuickJAB/OnlineGameEngine/README.md

 ### Requirements

 - Premake5
+- Visual Studio 2022

 ### Steps

 1. Download and install the above requirements
 2. Run generateProjectFiles.bat in the repos root folder
-3. Build the solution using your preferred IDE
+3. Build the solution using VS2022

 ### Current confirmed support